M66B/FairEmail/FAQ.md

 but not for searching on the device without search index for performance reasons.

 Searching on the device is a free feature, using the search index and searching on the server is a pro feature.
+Note that you can download as many messages to your device as you like.
+The easiest way is to use the menu item *Fetch more messages* in the three-dots menu of the start screen.

 <br />